EGI-Federation/documentation/content/en/about/contributing/style/_index.md

   [EGI Services Portfolio](https://www.egi.eu/services/)
 - Acronyms should be used only when it makes sense
 - Service names should never be replaced by acronyms
-- In the introduction of services link to the public page of the service, if any:
+- When introducing services, link to the public page of the service, if any:

 ```markdown